richpath/CapacityIndicator/README.md

 <strong>prototype_wiring_diagram.jpg</strong> - Wiring diagram of the project's prototype, created with Fritzing and Adobe Illustrator.</br>
 <strong>capacity_indicator_levels_demo.mp4</strong> - Short video that demonstrates the appearance of each alert level on the display.</br>
 <strong>illuminated_capacity_level_indicator_prototype.jpg</strong> - Image of the display showing a red capacity alert level.</br>
+<strong>Capacity indicator prototype materials list.pdf</strong> - A list of materials and costs for the construction of the indicator prototype.
 </p>